nordic-rse/nordic-rse.github.io/communities/join.md

 - Konstantin Stadler, Manager and Lead Researcher of the Digital Laboratory, Industrial Ecology Programme, NTNU Trondheim
 - K. Thor Wikfeldt, PDC Center for High-Performance Computing, KTH, Stockholm

-We will be happy to have more people joining the core team!
-You can get in contact with us on the CodeRefinery chat (#nordic-rse stream).
+If you want to be listed here, please send a pull request.
+You can get in contact with us on the CodeRefinery chat (#nordic-rse stream, see above).